On the topology of conormal complexes and posets of matroids: Further Questions

 \subsection{$\Aut(M)$-equivariant homotopy equivalences}

 For simplicial complexes and posets equipped with a $G$-action there exists a notion of $G$-equivariant homotopy equivalence.
-See Section $2.2$ of \cite{HH} and \cite{TW} for the relevant definitions and tools for simplicial complexes and posets.
+See \cite{TW} for the relevant definitions.
 As the simplicial complexes we construct only rely on matroidal information, they are all equipped with an $\Aut(M)$ action.
 It will be interesting to see if our proof methods can be upgraded to produce $\Aut(M)$-equivariant homotopy equivalences.

 \begin{question} Is the biflats complex $\Aut(M)$-equivariantly homotopy equivalent to the conormal complex and the join of the Bergman complexes of the matroid and its dual? \end{question}